ekorhenardo/coffeeshop/README.md

 Coffeeshop Documentation
 ========================

-Simple Django Coffeeshop application with Menu, Order Submit, Order History (Total Sales), Group Order by Type and Size features
+Simple Django Coffeeshop application with Menu, Order Submit, Order History (Total Sales), Group Order by Type and Size features.
+You can see it in https://ekorhenardo-coffeeshop.herokuapp.com/coffeeshop/ and for admin panel https://ekorhenardo-coffeeshop.herokuapp.com/admin/

 Setup
 ============